afcarl/fss17/lect02.md

 - .. you know how to pick inputs that make it smile...
 - ... or make it frown

-NFL= no free lunch
+More generally, there are various no free lunch (NFL) theorems saying that if an algorithm works well on _X_ then there exist just as many cases _Y_ whre it will perform badly:

-  -<em>We have dubbed the associated results NFL theorems because they demonstrate that if an algorithm performs well on a certain class of problems then it necessarily pays for that with degraded performance on the set of all remaining problems.</em>
+- <em>We have dubbed the associated results NFL theorems because they demonstrate that if an algorithm performs well on a certain class of problems then it necessarily pays for that with degraded performance on the set of all remaining problems.</em>
-  -  Wolpert, D.H., Macready, W.G.
+   --  Wolpert, D.H., Macready, W.G.
 (1997), "No Free Lunch Theorems for Optimization", IEEE Transactions on Evolutionary Computation 1, 67.

 From [Machine Learning Lesson of the Day, Jan 24, 2014](https://goo.gl/UWh2gK):